Elderjs/template/src/routes/blog/getting-started.md

 ## Elder.js Project Structure

 Under the hood Elder.js does quite a bit of magic based on the file structure below but more importantly the `rollup.config.js` is setup to match this file structure.
-Since rollup handles all of the bundling of our Svelte components, we recommend you follow this structure unless you like tinkering with bundlers.
+Since Rollup handles all of the bundling of our Svelte components, we recommend you follow this structure unless you like tinkering with bundlers.

 ```
 Project Root